Financial Aid Policies and Procedures

 Perhaps the single most important item for you to know is this: in most cases, you are awarded grants, loans, scholarships and other forms of financial assistance for the purpose of completing classes taken toward earning a degree.
 This means that most forms of financial assistance you receive from the federal government (for example, Federal Pell Grants, Federal undergraduate / graduate student loans), from the State of Tennessee (for example, the TELS scholarship program) or from private or university benefactors carry substantial penalties if you enroll in courses but don’t finish those courses.

 Remember this: financial aid is awarded to students so that they may complete courses, not so that they may attempt courses.
 This is an important and significant distinction.
 Should you enroll in courses but fail to successfully complete the course, you could become personally financially responsible for the costs of your tuition and fees, plus be required to pay back the loans, grants or scholarships that you received.
-You should never withdraw from any course or stop attending any course without first consulting with your Enrollment Counselor and your academic advisor.
+You should never withdraw from any course or stop attending any course without first consulting with the MT One Stop and your academic advisor.

 We know that these rules can seem complicated, so the following highlights are intended to help you understand the basic requirements of accepting financial aid.
 Please be sure to review the MTSU Financial Aid Terms and Conditions which you must agree to on RaiderNet as a precondition to accepting any financial aid offer.
 You will also want to make yourself familiar with the terms and conditions of any loan, grant or scholarship that you choose to accept.
 Hotlinks are also provided in the descriptions that follow to help you connect to the full policies that are applicable.